TheBigSasha/tailwind-killer/README.md

 The lockfile (default: `tailwind-killer-lockfile.json`) keeps track of processed files and their hash values.
 This ensures that only modified files are processed in subsequent runs, improving performance.

+## Configuration Options Explained

+- `rootDir`: The starting point for file scanning.
+Set this to target a specific directory in your project.
+- `lockfilePath`: Location of the lockfile.
+Customize this if you want to store the lockfile in a different location.
+- `orderMatters`: Set to `true` if the order of Tailwind classes is significant in your project.
+- `scannedFileTypes`: Add or remove file extensions to control which files are processed.
+- `maxLLMInvocations`: Limits the number of times the LLM is called, useful for controlling API usage.
+- `prefix`: Customize the prefix for generated class names to avoid conflicts with existing classes.
+- `openaiApiUrl`: Set this to your OpenAI API endpoint or a compatible service.
+- `excludedDirectories`: Add directories you want to skip during processing.
+- `useLLM`: Disable this if you prefer not to use LLM for class name generation.

 ## Best Practices

 - Always backup your project before running Tailwind Killer.
 - Start with a small subset of files to test the output before processing your entire project.
 - Review the generated CSS and class names to ensure they meet your project's naming conventions.
 - Use version control to easily track and manage changes made by Tailwind Killer.
+- Adjust the `maxLLMInvocations` based on your API usage limits and project size.
+- Customize the `prefix` to align with your project's naming conventions.
+- Regularly update your `excludedDirectories` list as your project structure evolves.

 ## Contributing